dsaborg/sequence/README.md

 ### Conclusion

-Give it a try and experience a leaner way to `Stream` your `Sequences`!
+Go ahead and give it a try and experience a leaner way to `Stream` your `Sequences`!

 Developed with [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/)!